bgamari/ghc-wiki-import/records/overloaded-record-fields/magic-classes.md

-These is merged into GHC, see [ Phab:D2708](https://phabricator.haskell.org/D2708).
+The `HasField`-part or the proposal is merged into GHC, see [ Phab:D2708](https://phabricator.haskell.org/D2708).